 The more channels a shopper uses to engage with a brand, the more often they make purchases from that brand.
 Turns out QVC was onto something when they made the decision to go all-in on omnichannel domination.
 It's time you start.

 Luckily, you can go all-in on omnichannel, too, without spending billions of bucks.

-Modern product information management (PIM) software enables enterprise organizations and sole proprietors alike to centralize thousands of data points and disorganized spreadsheets into a single source of truth, optimize product listings according to each sales channel’s requirements, and—most importantly—flawlessly distribute all these lovely listings across whatever channels the brand needs to succeed.
+Modern product information management (PIM) software enables enterprise organizations and sole proprietors alike to centralize thousands of data points and disorganized spreadsheets into a single source of truth, optimize product listings according to each sales channel’s requirements, and—most importantly—flawlessly distribute all these listings across multiple channels to succeed.

 GMM Beats Low-Cost, Low-Quality Competitors with Restless Innovation